Agnes-Ngue/Hello-world/README.md

    * Math or software problems:   As potential uncertainties we have inaccurate information and model failure.

    * Real-world risks: who, what, when or how?
-Using this model inaccurately may cause commercial or social chaos.
+Using this model inaccurately may cause commercial or social chaos for both the company and the customers.

-*  Describe any unexpected or results: Please polish: One sentence description, no missing values and PAY_0 being too important
+*  Describe any unexpected or results: no missing values and PAY_0 being too important